se-edu/guides/tutorials/javaFxPart5.md

 - [Anchor `Send Button`](#anchor-send-button) to the bottom right of the app
 - [Anchor `ScrollPane`](#anchor-scrollpane) to resize both horizontally and vertically

 We can do this in FXML.
-Alternatively, we can do this in SceneBuilder, as shown in later sections.
+Alternatively, we can do this in Scene Builder, as shown in later sections.

 ```fxml {heading="**MainWindows.fxml**" start-from=1 highlight-lines="11, 12, 13"}
 <?xml version="1.0" encoding="UTF-8"?>